-1. On January 18, 2021, the BCUC announced that a GCOC Proceeding will be initiated in the spring of 2021 which will include a review of the deemed common equity component of total capital structure and the allowed rate of return on common equity for regulated utilities in BC effective January 1, 2022.
-The GCOC Proceeding could materially impact the Corporation's earnings.
+1. In January 2021, the BCUC announced that a GCOC Proceeding was being initiated, including includes a review of the deemed common equity component of total capital structure and the allowed ROE for regulated utilities in BC.
+See Section 7.0 for further details.
+The effective date of any changes is yet to be determined and the decision on the GCOC Proceeding could materially impact the Corporation's net earnings.